 Execution with terminal:

 First, the user has to modify the Settings.txt file.
-Again, we recommend to not change anything more than the parameters values in the file.
+Again, we recommend to not change anything other than the parameters values in the file.

-Once we have our input files ready, we have to go to the ProtModel main directory and type “python.3.9 ProtModelGeneral.py”.
+Once the input files are ready, the user goes to the ProtModel main directory and type “python3.9 ProtModelGeneral-M.py”.